 If you do expect a sudden frost, cover the plants with a blanket.
 There are manufactured plant covers for this purpose.
 If you use a cover, be sure not to damage any branches.
 Remove the covers during nice weather.

-Bring potted gardenias indoors if possible.
+Bring potted gardenias indoors, if possible, during extremely cold weather.
 Just remember that indoor winter air can be very dry, so you will have to supply the needed high humidity for the plants.
 Another option is to cover the plants and keep them outside but in a place where they are sheltered from the wind.

 Common Pests and Other Problems for Gardenias

 Aphids, scales and spider mites can all attack the leaves of gardenias.
 Leaves that turn brown are a sign of a pest infestation.
 Check plants frequently.
-If you find signs, remove the insects with insecticidal soap.
+If you find signs, remove the insects with a jet of water from your garden hose.
+It's best to avoid using insecticides, even insecticidal soap, which can injure soap-sensitive gardenias.

 In some cases, flower buds will form but then drop off the bush before opening.
 This is usually caused by overwatering or underwatering, insufficient light or poor-quality soil.
 Bud drop can also be the result of a pest infestation.